Europe Destinations Without Schengen Visa 2026

 - Schengen Visa typically will NOT work for these destinations

-- Unlike the unified policy of the Schengen Agreement, each country has independent rules
+- Unlike the unified policy of the Schengen Agreement, each country has its own independent rules

 📋 Essential Preparation Checklist